Should I Invest In A DST?

 There are several reasons DSTs are growing in popularity, such as:

-According to GlobeSt.com, there has been over $20 Billion raised in securitized 1031 co-ownership structured as Delaware Statutory Trusts since 2004.
+According to GlobeSt.com, there has been over $20 Billion raised in securitized 1031 co-ownerships structured as Delaware Statutory Trusts since 2004.
 I believe it’s reasonable to say DSTs have earned such popularity due to the advantages for real estate investors.

-Imagine you want to sell your rental property and invest in something that could provide you with dependable and consistent income while also doing away with the hassles of tenants, late night phone calls, repairs, or unexpected maintenance expenses like a new roof or HVAC.
+Imagine you want to sell your rental property and invest in something that could provide you with dependable and consistent income while also doing away with the hassles of tenants, late-night phone calls, repairs, or unexpected maintenance expenses like a new roof or HVAC.

 Selling your real property and placing the proceeds in the bank may sound like a good plan.
 But still, you may be subject to income tax of up to 20%, net investment income tax of 3.8%, depreciation recapture of 25%, along with state income taxes, if applicable.
 In this scenario, you could give away a substantial portion of your gains to the IRS without a proper tax plan or strategy.